 Where a course provider is located geographically may be important to you.
 The ICCA two-part model allows for students to study Part One at any time and from any location, with Part Two being based in London within the Inns of Court.
 Other Bar Training Course providers are based throughout England & Wales, some of which have a London base as well as regional locations.

 The BSB website contains a downloadable list of all Bar Course training providers (AETOS), including locations.

 Of course, assessment results are only one part of the story concerning student outcomes.
-As a vocational training course many students will be hoping to secure pupillage or work-based learning opportunities following its completion.
+Many students will be hoping to secure pupillage or work-based learning opportunities.